iluwatar/java-design-patterns/flux/README.md

 **Programmatic Example**

-The Flux design pattern is a pattern that Facebook uses for building client-side web applications.
+The Flux design pattern is used for building client-side web applications.
 It advocates for a unidirectional data flow.
 When a user interacts with a view, the view propagates an action through a central dispatcher, to the various stores that hold the application's data and business logic, which updates all the views that are affected.

 In the provided code, we can see an example of the Flux pattern in the `App` and `MenuStore` classes.